metaeducation/ren-cpp/doc/build.md

 will need to specify `-DRUNTIME_PATH=/wherever/you/put/rebol-source`.

-Make sure that you have `cmake`, `make` and the other MinGW executables in your PATH, then open a console in RenCpp's main directory and type the following
+Make sure that you have `cmake`, `make` and the other MinGW executables in your PATH.
+(MinGW may have named its make `mingw32-make` if `make` alone is not working for you.)
+Then open a console in RenCpp's main directory and type the following instructions:
-instructions:

     cmake -G"MinGW Makefiles" -DRUNTIME=rebol
     make